Chandra-Panta-Chhetri/Chandra-Panta-Chhetri/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=chandra-panta-chhetri&layout=compact&custom_title=Frequently%20Used%20Languages)

-_NOTE: Frequently used languages does not indicate my skill level or something like that, it's a metric of which languages I have used the most code on GitHub._
+_NOTE: Frequently used languages does not indicate my skill level, it's a metric of which languages I have used the most code on GitHub._

 </details>